ksu-is/Patient-Questionaire-in-ER/projectroadmap.md

 - [ ] 11.
 Run code and fix errors
 - [ ] 12.
 Decide to put code into excel spreadsheet like scrape or leave it as is in IDLE
 - [ ] 13.
 Create Power Point for Project
+- [ ] 15.
+Put Power Point into Repository
 - [ ] 14.
 Submit Project